 - Fit to business scenarios

 Your business scenarios will come with a definition of audiences (also referred to as segments or target groups).
 Each audience can be described by a set of attributes.
 Those attributes are based on master and/or behavioral data.
 The master and behavioral data can be extracted from one or multiple source systems.
-For the MVP you should identify a maximim of three data sources that fulfill your audience requirements in accordance with considerations below.
+For the MVP you should identify a maximum of three data sources that fulfill your audience requirements in accordance with considerations below.

 This might seem obvious, but the availability aspect has caused substantial delays for some of our customers in the past.
 The safest road to take is by starting with data sources that are in your control (first party).
 Furthermore, you should start with data sources that have no cross-dependencies to ongoing projects.
 For example, if your webshop is currently under construction, you should find a better data source for the MVP.
-In addition, sources with the option of a restful API data retrieval for the initial as well as the delta (incremental) load, will significantly bring down the duration and complexity of your first steps.
-Another indicator for a good data source is an existent data owner.
+In addition, sources with the option of a restful API data retrieval for the initial as well as the delta (incremental) load, will significantly reduce the duration and complexity of your first steps.
+Another indicator for a good data source is an existing data owner.
 This owner should clearly describe the APIs, the data model as well as the create, read, update and delete operations (CRUD) of your data source candidate.

 - Quality versus quantity